evant/kotlin-inject/README.md

 ### Lazy

-Similarly, you can inject a `Lazy<MyType>` to construct and re-use and instance lazily.
+Similarly, you can inject a `Lazy<MyType>` to construct an re-use and instance lazily.

 ```kotlin
 @Inject